The Madejski stadium is an all-seater venue, with a capacity of 24,200. It is the home ground of Reading FC.

 The Holiday Inn Reading South, 500 Basingstoke Road, Reading RG2 0SL is within ¾ of a mile of the Madejski stadium and has attracted good guest reviews.
 All rooms are air-conditioned, with amenities including satellite TV and Internet access.

 The Copthorne Hotel Reading RG30 3UN is sited within a mile of the ground.
 Most guests have enjoyed their stay, with rooms noted as being comfortable and spacious.
 The facilities are modern, with lake views from the majority of rooms.

 What have other Away Fans said about their trip to the Madejski Stadium?

-Many away fans have remarked that the Madejski stadium was evidently designed with supporters in mind.
+Many away fans have remarked that the Madejski Stadium was evidently designed with supporters in mind.
 The stands are close to the pitch, with excellent acoustics.
-The seating in the away section has ample legroom, while the height between rows allows an excellent view of play.
+The seating in the away section has ample legroom, while the height between rows allows an excellent view of the play.
 However, several visitors have thought that the ground lacked character.

 Catering facilities appear adequate, but no better.
 Over-zealous security staff and stewards have spoilt the “Madejski experience” for numerous away fans.
 Another common complaint has been that the safety-conscious club prevents vehicles from leaving the official car parks for some time after the end of the game, leading to long delays